By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Getting There: From Split, go to the main bus terminal near the port and board a bus bound for Plitvice Lakes.
 There are direct routes offered from Split.
 The travel time is 3-4 hours.
 The fare is KN 135 – KN 175.

 If you want to travel conveniently and learn more insights and stories about the lakes, you can book a guided tour.
-Klook is offering a day tour that covers roundtrip transportation between Plitvice and Split, onboard WiFi, an English-speaking guide, boat ride, a bottle of water, and insurance.
+The day tour below covers roundtrip transportation between Plitvice and Split, onboard WiFi, an English-speaking guide, boat ride, a bottle of water, and insurance.

 BOOK THIS TOUR HERE!